Frequently Asked Questions

 What if I have had some credit issues in past?

-Knowledge is power in the case of your credit report.
-The sooner we know your credit scores and any possible issues, the sooner we can help you take steps to fixing problems.
+Knowledge is power.
+The sooner you check your credit report (charges apply), the sooner we can help you take steps to fixing problems.
 We have several professional resources that can assist with credit issues including erroneous reporting, bankruptcy and judgment discharges, late payments etc. Our credit reporting company can improve your score in a few days instead of a few months (with the proper documentation.)
-Sometimes time and discipline are the only solutions but we can help keep you on track there too.
+Sometimes time and discipline are the only solutions, but we can help keep you on track there too.

 How long does the loan process take?

 It depends on the complication level of the transaction – and we often tackle very sophisticated real estate deals.
-However, for the usual purchase or refinance we ask for 30-days to close.
+However, for the usual purchase or refinance we ask for at least 30-days to close.